RetroReversing/retroReversing/pages/articles/HowItWorks/HowEmulatorsWork.md

 # Introduction to How Emulators Work
 Emulators are computer programs that run on one system such as a PC or games console but pretend to be another system such as retro console like the NES or GameBoy.

 But how do they work?
-How would you implement a Emulator?
+How would you implement an Emulator?
 Where should you start if you are interested in Emulator development?
 This post attempts to answer all those questions.

 ## What can be emulated?
 Normally emulators are pretending to be a physical system so we need to simulate all the connections between physical components such as different electronic chips.